wishful-lizzard/coping-strategies/README.md

 # Autism Coping Strategies
 An exhaustive but concise list of coping strategies for autistic people.

 The idea of this list is for autistic people to get inspiration on how to make their lives easier.
 It's kind of a best-of of reddit and other forums as well as self-help books.
-The idea is to very briefly describe a problem and a strategy, then link to pages, articles or forum threads with more information.
+The idea is to very briefly describe a problem and a strategy.

 Autistic People are not all alike.
 You are unique - that's why not all of these strategies will apply to you.
 This is for inspiration - feel free to adapt every strategy until it suits you.